fredgibbs/fredgibbs.github.io/courses/historiography/metahistory-images.md

 You can alter the width of the image **as a percentage of our standard page width**.
 You can have them appear on the left, right, or center of the page.

 ### Half-width
-{% include figure.html class="left" width="50%" image-url="courses/historiography/images/Augustine_Lateran.jpg" source-url="https://en.wikipedia.org/wiki/Augustine_of_Hippo#/media/File:Augustine_Lateran.jpg" caption="Obviously we need a 50% image somewhere with text wrapping around it."
+{% include figure.html class="left" width="50%" image-url="courses/historiography/images/Augustine_Lateran.jpg" source-url="https://en.wikipedia.org/wiki/Augustine_of_Hippo#/media/File:Augustine_Lateran.jpg" caption="This image is sized to take up half the essay width because the width parameter is set to 50%."
 %}

 Vestibulum ante ipsum primis in faucibus orci luctus et ultrices posuere cubilia Curae; In ac dui quis mi consectetuer lacinia.
 Nam pretium turpis et arcu.
 Duis arcu tortor, suscipit eget, imperdiet nec, imperdiet iaculis, ipsum.